how to smoke weed

 Photo by DESIGNECOLOGIST on Unsplash

 It can always be a little embarrassing to not know how to do something, after all, you may be too shy to ask how to smoke weed.
 With cannabis use on the rise, you may want to take the plunge and try medical marijuana or join the throngs of people enjoying legalized recreational cannabis but not know where to start.
-It’s not rocket science but there is a slight learning curve.
+It’s not rocket science but there can be a slight learning curve.

 Apply for a Medical Marijuana Card Online Today